clarknelson/imgixer/README.md

             // Optionally specify a subfolder path to prefix generated URLs.
             'subfolder' => '',

-            // The private Imgix key used to sign images.
+            // The private Imgix token used to sign images.
+            // Select "Secure URLs" when creating the source
-            // Get this from the source details screen in Imgix.com 'key'   => '12345',
+            // Get this from the source details screen in Imgix.com 'token'   => '12345',

             // Define any default parameters here:
             'defaultParams' => array(